Four Noble Truths

-The function of the four truths, and their importance, developed over time and the Buddhist tradition slowly recognized them as the Buddha's first teaching.
-This tradition was established when prajna, or "liberating insight", came to be regarded as liberating in itself, instead of or in addition to the practice of dhyana.
+According to Anderson, the function of the four truths, and their importance, developed over time and the Buddhist tradition slowly recognized them as the Buddha's first teaching.
+According to Bronkhorst and Anderson this tradition was established when prajñā, or "liberating insight", came to be regarded as liberating in itself, instead of or in addition to the practice of dhyana.
 This "liberating insight" gained a prominent place in the sutras, and the four truths came to represent this liberating insight, as a part of the enlightenment story of the Buddha.
+According to Bhikkhu Anālayo, the four truths do appear in early discourse and Vinaya parallels, indicating that they were part of the developing tradition early on.

-The four truths grew to be of central importance in the Theravada tradition of Buddhism by about the 5th-century CE, which holds that the insight into the four truths is liberating in itself.
-They are less prominent in the Mahayana tradition, which sees the higher aims of insight into sunyata, emptiness, and following the Bodhisattva path as central elements in their teachings and practice.
-The Mahayana tradition reinterpreted the four truths to explain how a liberated being can still be "pervasively operative in this world".
+Anderson proposes that the four truths grew to be of central importance in the Theravāda tradition of Buddhism by about the 5th-century CE, with the composition of the commentaries, with the Theravāda tradition claiming that the insight into the four truths is liberating in itself.

+The four truths are less prominent in the Mahāyāna tradition, which sees the higher aims of insight into śūnyatā, emptiness, and following the Bodhisattva path as central elements in their teachings and practice.
+The Mahāyāna tradition reinterpreted the four truths to explain how a liberated being can still be "pervasively operative in this world".
 Beginning with the exploration of Buddhism by western colonialists in the 19th century and the development of Buddhist modernism, they came to be often presented in the west as the central teaching of Buddhism, sometimes with novel modernistic reinterpretations very different from the historic Buddhist traditions in Asia.